'My book of 2023!'

 Time is running out.
 With Edie awaiting a new and permanent treatment, soon there will be little of her left to save.
 Meanwhile intrigue has tipped into obsession—Declan needs to uncover the truth, but in doing so he will risk losing everything.
 As he sets out to save her mind, will he lose his own?

-Amazon Bestseller and Heat Magazine's 'Read of the Week'
+An Amazon Bestseller, Heat Magazine's 'Read of the Week' and longlisted for the HWA Gold Crown Award 2022

 She has to know the truth about Overtoun Estate, but there is a reason it has stayed buried for so long.